domw30/typescript-todo/README.md

 So that I can finalise a task that I have completed and forget, I'd like to be able to delete a todo.
 ```

+(NB: There is currently no functionality for Todos to be permanently stored.
+If the user refreshes the web page, the Todos will be lost.)